mytalbot/saga_package/README.md

 is also available on the [SAGA website](https://talbotsr.com/saga_package/index.html).

-Working examples can be found in the README file or in the Vignette.
+Working examples can be found in the README file or the Vignette.

 Sample files can be [downloaded from the GitHub repository](https://github.com/mytalbot/saga_package/tree/master/samples).